givingg/quantum-chemistry-dev-kit/README.md

 Knoweldge should be cheap, fast enjoyable, silly, shared, disproven, contested, and most of all free.

 knowledge hodlers, and innovation stifflers are boring and old. this is for the young of mind and young of spirit 🚼 that love to fold.

+## First Trimester

+Energy in atoms in quantized. - (can have only specific amounts of energy in steps)

 ### Scoring Function